 Lastly but by no means least, the Buffer Catalog BFCAT completes the enhanced catalogs set - providing a simple and convenient way to list those buffers configured in the system.
-BFCAT behaves in every way identical to the other catalogs, with automated or manual enumeration using SST/BST, and with hot keys to delete and decode the buffer header.
+BFCAT behaves in every way identical to the other catalogs, with automated or manual enumeration using SST/BST, with SHIFT used to reverse the direction of the listing, and with hot keys to delete and decode the buffer header.
 It'll be described later on in the manual.